-Resources & Links for Land Surveyors (and anyone else who has an interest)
+Resources & Links for Land Surveyors and the Public

 The Kansas Minimum Standards for Boundary Surveys and Mortgage Title Inspections, as adopted by the Ka